“I always thought I was different but I now know that there are other people out there like me.” – Young person with a cleft after a CLAPA Event

 “It’s horrible when you can see someone looking at your face.
 You feel like covering your face up and running away.
 I’m proud [of] my cleft but I wish people could just see me for me.”

 – 10 year old with a cleft lip

-Cleft lip and palate can have an impact on feeding as a baby, speech, hearing, teeth placement and more.
+Cleft lip and palate can impact feeding as a baby, speech, hearing, teeth placement and more.

-Thankfully, the NHS is on hand to provide treatment right through to adulthood.
-Hospital appointments and operations aren’t fun for anyone, but for many people the most difficult part of being born with a cleft is dealing with public ignorance and the reactions of others.
+Thankfully, the NHS is on hand to provide treatment through to adulthood.
+Hospital appointments and operations aren’t fun for anyone, but for many people, the most difficult part of being born with a cleft is dealing with public ignorance and the reactions of others.

 For new and expectant parents, over 50% said that one of their greatest concerns was others being unkind about their child looking or sounding different.

 “[Before my baby was born,] I was very worried what others were going to think and whether they would blame us.
 I couldn’t tell anyone how I truly felt as I didn’t think anyone understood.
 Every day was a massive struggle for me.
 Everyone was so excited to meet him, but I wasn’t.
 I hated feeling the way I did.”

 – Mother of a 1-year-old with a cleft lip and palate

 Why does it happen?